-- for to TGRP and press the Menu Select button directly below TGRP.
-The display shows the last Talkgroup that was selected and stored. - 2 Perform one of the following actions: - • or to PSET for the preset preprogrammed Talkgroup. - ▲ or to the required Talkgroup. - • or to the required Talkgroup. - 3 Press the Menu Select button directly below SEL to save the currently selected Talkgroup and return to the Home screen.
-If the encryption key associated to the new Talkgroup is erased, you hear a momentary key fail tone and the display shows KEY FAIL.
+or to Tgrp and press the Menu Select button directly below Tgrp.

+The display shows the last Talkgroup that was selected and stored.

+- 2 Perform one of the following actions: - 3 Press the Menu Select button directly below Sel to save the currently selected Talkgroup and return to the Home screen.
+If the encryption key associated to the new Talkgroup is erased, you hear a momentary key fail tone and the display shows Key fail.

-If the encryption key that is associated to the new Talkgroup is not allowed, you hear a momentary key fail tone and the display shows ILLEGAL KEY.
+If the encryption key that is associated to the new Talkgroup is not allowed, you hear a momentary key fail tone and the display shows Illegal key.

-4 Press f to return to the Home screen.
+4 Press at to return to the Home screen.